reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ```

-In this example we execute an HTTP `PATCH` request to partially update a user's information.
-It first prepares the necessary parameters for the update operation, including the user's ID and few of the users details (first name and last name).
+In this example, we execute an HTTP `PATCH` request to partially update a user's information.
+It first prepares the necessary parameters for the update operation, including the user's ID and some of the user's details (first name and last name).
 It then invokes the `patchUser()`, passing these parameters.
 The method captures the response from the server, indicating the success or failure of the update operation, and asserts that the response body is not empty to verify the patch's success.

 ## HTTP Methods Used to Delete Records